turingschool/backend-curriculum-site/module4/lessons/unit_testing_express_server.md

 });
 ```

-Run the tests with `mocha` or `mocha --exit`.
+Run the tests with `NODE_ENV=test mocha --exit`.
 Because we already have the route set up in our `server.js` file, you should see something like:

 ```shell